 - Embedded reading for Tumba with activity

 - Discuss the geography of Ciudad Mante & author’s note with materials from the teacher’s guide

 - Read & discuss the chapter as a class.

-- Compared our school to both a private school and public school in Mexico using the pictures & school schedules in the teacher’s guide.
+- Compare our school to both a private school and public school in Mexico using the pictures & school schedules in the teacher’s guide.